sachith500/MaskedFaceRepresentation/README.md

 If you use the repository for masked face privacy, please use the following citation:

-@misc{seneviratne2021multidataset,
+@misc{seneviratne2021does,
-      title={Does a Face Mask Protect my Privacy?: DeepLearning to Predict Protected Attributes fromMasked Face Images}, author={Sachith Seneviratne and Nuran Kasthuriaarachchi and Sanka Rasnayaka and Danula Hettiarachchi and Ridwan Shariffdeen}, year={2021},
+      title={Does a Face Mask Protect my Privacy?: Deep Learning to Predict Protected Attributes from Masked Face Images}, author={Sachith Seneviratne and Nuran Kasthuriarachchi and Sanka Rasnayaka and Danula Hettiachchi and Ridwan Shariffdeen}, year={2021},
-      eprint={},
+      eprint={2112.07879},
       archivePrefix={arXiv},
       primaryClass={cs.CV}
 }